-Prop L EP 5 Caltrain Downtown Extension and Pennsylvania Alignment funds are subject to Transportation Authority Board approval in a future round of SYPP adoption, anticipated in February 2024.
+Prop LEP 5 Caltrain Downtown Extension and Pennsylvania Alignment funds are subject to Transportation Authority Board approval in a future round of SYPP adoption, anticipated in February 2024.
 The EP 5 funds are not being recommended in this SYPP, but are shown for reference.

-Dran I. Cumplementel Information Prop L Supplemental Information Please fill out each question listed below (rows 2-8) for all projects.
+Book Control of Control Prop L Supplemental Information Please fill out each question listed below (rows 2-8) for all projects.
 Project Name The Portal (RTIP Fund Exchange with Mid-Life Overhauls) Relative Level of Need or Urgency (time sensitive) Supplemental information will be provided in the Project Information Form for the Caltrain Downtown Rail Extension and Pennsylvania Alignment 5YPP.
-Prior Community N/A Engagement/Level and Diversity of Community Support (may attach Word document): Benefits to Disadvantaged Populations and Equity Priority Communities N/A Compatability with Land Use, Design Standards, and Planned Growth San Francisco Transportation Plan Alignment (SFTP) N/A
+Prior Community Engagement/Level and Diversity of Community Support (may attach Word document): N/A Benefits to Disadvantaged Populations and Equity Priority Communities N/A Compatability with Land Use, Design Standards, and Planned Growth San Francisco Transportation Plan Alignment (SFTP) N/A